pallene-lang/pallene/doc/manual.md

 end
 ```

-Pallene points are created and used with a similar syntax to Lua:
+These points are created and used with a similar syntax to Lua:

 ```
 local p: Point = {x = 10.0, y = 20.0}